leoki6/Digital-Communications/Final_Project/README.md

 For example, an N = 1,000,000 results in 1 Trillion calculations for the typical DFT, but only 20 million for the Cooley-Tukey FFT algorithm.
 This is several orders of magnitude apart, not even addressing the time to perform those calculations.
 The results from this function allow us to compute the magnitude frequency spectrum at various points to verify results and observe the results of modulation.

 ## Results Discussion
 As we've observed the frequency spectrum at different points we'll notice the effective modulation and demodulation of the 10 KHz carrier, and QAM.
 If looking at the alternative source code for this project you notice an attempt to introduce AWGN via a channel, however it had no effect on the recovered signal.
 There was a minor attenuation, but it was minimal.
-This suggests the robustness of QAM or MATLAB's QAMDEMOD function has built in filtering in clean up.
+This suggests the robustness of QAM or MATLAB's QAMDEMOD function has built in filtering and clean up.

 Observing the constellation plot, we can see 255 symbols which indicates the quanitization was successful.
 This is further verified by the reconstruction of the signal when listening on speakers, they sound the same.
 Overall, QAM256 is an effective modulation/demodulation scheme that maintains the integrity of audio files, and exemplifies the continuation of AM despite its lower fidelity compared to other schemes.